NTIA/scos-sensor/README.md

 ##### Generating JWT Public/Private Key
 The JWT public key must correspond to the private key of the JWT issuer (OAuth authorization server).
-The instructions below could be used for manual testing with manually created JWTs.
+For manual testing, the instructions below could be used to create a public/private key pair for creating JWTs without an authorization server.

 ###### Step 1: Create public/private key pair
 ```bash